sasakamoo/GradientRain/README.md

 **[The C++ PixelGameEngine!](https://github.com/OneLoneCoder/olcPixelGameEngine)**

 ### ***COMPILING***
-Use the mingw-w64 compiler for windows, distributed by msys2, and type
+Using CMake, build the Makefile using the "MinGW Makefiles" generator.
-the command *mingw32-make.exe* in any terminal to compile the executable.
+Then use mingw32-make.exe to build the executable.